xcart/xcart-docs/_pages/kb_en/payments/paypal/index.md

 ---
 An X-Cart store can be configured to accept payments with PayPal.
 Depending on the type of PayPal platform you require, you will need to use one of the following integration solutions:

-* **[PayPal Checkout](https://market.x-cart.com/addons/paypal.html "PayPal")** addon for X-Cart by X-Cart team.
+* **[PayPal](https://market.x-cart.com/addons/paypal.html "PayPal")** addon for X-Cart by X-Cart team.

    This addon can be used to enable payments via:

-   * {% link "PayPal Commerce Platform" ref_77eLHGNI %} (PayPal Checkout in X-Cart) - The new first party type of integration of the PayPal API v2 that merges the functionality of the following old PayPal payment solutions:
+   * {% link "PayPal Commerce Platform" ref_77eLHGNI %} (PayPal Checkout in X-Cart) - The PayPal API v2 integration of a first party type that merges the functionality of the following old PayPal payment solutions:
      - PayPal Payments Standard
      - PayPal Payments Advanced
      - PayPal Payflow Link